karolissumskas954/flashcards-JP/README.md

 ## Features

     Kanji Learning: Study Kanji with readings and meanings.
     Grammar Points: Learn essential grammar structures with explanations and examples.
+[Changed to Lithuanian language]
     Flashcards: Interactive flashcards to reinforce learning.

 ## Prerequisites